jag1g13/pycgtool/README.md

 ## Contributing

-If you experience problems using PyCGTOOL or wish to see a new feature added please [open an issue](https://github.com/jag1g13/pycgtool/issues/new) or submit a PR.
+If you experience problems using PyCGTOOL or wish to see a new feature added please [open an issue](https://github.com/jag1g13/pycgtool/issues/new).

-To help develop PyCGTOOL, you can create a fork of this repository, clone your fork and install PyCGTOOL using:
+To help develop PyCGTOOL, you can create a fork of this repository, clone your fork and install PyCGTOOL in development mode using [Poetry](https://python-poetry.org/):
 ```
 poetry install
 ```

-This will install PyCGTOOL in editable mode (similar to `pip install -e .`) along with all the necessary runtime and development dependencies.
+This will result in an editable mode install (similar to `pip install -e .`) along with all the necessary runtime and development dependencies.
-The Makefile at the root of the repository contains targets for running unit and integration tests (`make test`) and linting (`make lint`).
+Testing and linting is handled by [Tox](https://tox.readthedocs.io/en/latest/) - use `tox` to run the full test suite and linter as they are configured in the Continuous Integration pipeline.

+When you're ready for your work to be merged, please submit a Pull Request.

 ## License